 The Company's policy is to provide financial guarantees to the entities listed in the policy.
-As of December 31, 2022 and 2021, no guarantees were outstanding.
+The guarantees provided by the Group, please refer to note 7 and note 13(a).

 (iv) Liquidity risk

 The Company manages sufficient cash and cash equivalents so as to cope with its operations and mitigate the effects of fluctuations in cash flows.
 The Company's management supervises the banking facilities and ensures in compliance with the terms of the loan agreements.